otris/ews-cpp/README.md

 "blocking".
 This means whenever you call one of the service's member functions to talk to an Exchange server that call blocks until it receives a request from the server.
 And that may, well, just take forever (actually until a timeout is reached).
-You need to keep this in mind in order to not block your main thread.
+You need to keep this in mind in order to not block your main or UI thread.

 Implications of this design choice